Kadapa: Era (8th to 18th centuries AD)

 After Banas, Rashtrakutas ruled Kadapa region Among the popular rulers of Kadapa was King Indra III, who served during the period of 915 AD.
 In his period, Kadapa gained a lot of power and influence, which declined with his death later.
 Telugu Cholas, were the next one to rule Kadapa.
 Ambadeva ruled Kadapa in the latter half of the 13th century when he established the capital at Vallur, which is located at a distance of about 15 km from Kadapa.

 After the death of Ambadeva, the Kakatiya king Prataparudra II ruled until the early 14th century.
 Prataparudra was defeated by Muslims in the reign of Khalji emperor Alla Uddin.
 Later in the mid-14th century, Hindus of Vijayanagar dynasty drove the Muslims out of Warangal and subsequently Kadapa and ruled for around two centuries till they were defeated by the Gulbarga sultans.
 The most illustrious ruler during this time was Pemmasani Thimma Nayudu (1422 CE) who developed the region and constructed many tanks and temples here.
 Muslims of Golkonda conquered the region in 1594 when Mir Jumla II raided Gandikota fort and defeated Chinna Thimma Nayudu by treachery.
 Marathas took over the city in 1740 after defeating the Nawab of Kurnool and Cuddapah.

-Hyder Ali and Tipu Sultan also ruled the city (1784-1792) before it fell in the hands of Nizam by the Treaty of Seringapatam in 1792.
+Hyder Ali and Tipu Sultan also ruled the city (1784–1792) before it fell in the hands of Nizam by the Treaty of Seringapatam in 1792.

 Tipu's grandmother, Hyder Ali’s mother Fatima Fakhr-un-Nisa was the daughter of Mir Muin-ud-Din, the governor of the fort of Kadapa.

 Later the British took control of Kadapa District in 1800 CE.
 Although the town is an ancient one, it was probably extended by dilazak Neknam Khan, the Qutb Shahi commander, who called the extension as "Neknamabad".
 The name "Neknamabad" was used for the town for some time but slowly fell into disuse and the records of the 18th century refer to the rulers not as "Nawab of Kadapa".
 Except for some years in the beginning, Kadapa District was the seat of the Mayana Nawabs in the 18th century.
 With the British occupation of the tract in 1800 CE, it became the headquarters of one of the four subordinate collectorates under the principal collector Sir Thomas Munro.
 In 2004, Kadapa was recognised as a municipal corporation.

 Geography

 Topography

-Kadapa in the Rayalaseema region of Andhra Pradesh is located at 14.47°N 78.82°E about 412 km from Hyderabad, 260 km from Chennai, 250 km from Bangalore and 360 km from Vijayawada.
+Kadapa in the Rayalaseema region of Andhra Pradesh is located at 14.47°N 78.82°E about 260 km from Chennai, 250 km from Bangalore and 360 km from Vijayawada.
 The city is situated in the Bugga vanka or Ralla Vanka rivers bordered by the Palakondas to the south and to the east by a patch of hills casting north for the Lankamalas on Penna's other side.
 It has an average elevation of 138 metres (452 ft).
 Veligonda hills separates the districts of Nellore and Kadapa.